AzBuilder/terrakube-pipe-bitbucket/README.md

-# Bitbucket Pipelines Pipe: My demo pipe
+# Bitbucket Pipelines Pipe: Terrakube Integration

 This pipe is an example to show how easy is to create pipes for Bitbucket Pipelines.